mmelamud-godaddy/how-to-become-a-better-developer/common-mistakes.md

  - ### I Can't Ask for Help!
 It Shows That I Don't Know Enough
  - ### Software Architecture is for the Experts!

+Designing good architecture takes experience.
+You need to have seen similar things done in at least three different ways and, idealy, in a three different technologies before You really have that kind of experience.
+Software Architecture is about more than just only creating it.
+A good Software Architecture is a bit like a tourist map of a system: it shows you enough to find your way around without going into too much detail so that you can't find out where you really are.
+Any developer should be able to describe how the system that they work on works, idealy, to a non-technical person, but at least to a technical person who does not know anything about the system.
+Could you explain architecture of a system to a non-technical person?
+What are the organizing principles in a system you are working on that really matter?
+What ideas helped You to decide where to place behaviour in your system?
+What the "tourist map" for your system?

  - ### Testing is Someone Else's Job!
  - ### I Would Like to do a Better Job, But My Boss Won't Let Me!
  - ### If Only Customers Would Use Our Product in the Way We Designed and Developed It!